Cray-HPE/docs-csm/troubleshooting/known_issues/qlogic_driver_crash.md

 Issue seems to be aggravated by incorrect configuration for storage node back-channel links and per internal testing correcting the configuration on switch greatly reduces the risk of running into this issue.

-The configuration is fixed in Canu versions 2.3 and above.
+The configuration is fixed in CANU versions 2.3 and above.

 Signature of the driver crash: